Careers and Higher Education

 - Personal guidance

-At MSJ pupils have access to impartial and informed careers advice and guidance provided by a qualified Careers Advisor, Miss Marfleet.
-Students can explore their career ideas and the pathways open to them through a range of activities taking place in School and at external events.
-Students can also access careers advice from a number of employers, apprenticeship providers, universities and our inspirational alumnae.
+At MSJ pupils have access to impartial and informed careers advice and guidance provided by a qualified Careers Advisor.
+Pupils can explore their career ideas and the pathways open to them through a range of activities taking place in School and at external events.
+Pupils can also access careers advice from a number of employers, apprenticeship providers, universities and our inspirational alumnae.

 Careers activities are promoted through a dedicated channel on Microsoft Teams.
 Pupils are encouraged to undertake independent research supported by the resources available on the Careers and Higher Education Information Team.

-Students in Years 11–13 have a one-to-one careers meeting arranged by the Head of Careers, in the Autumn Term.
-Students looking for additional support can arrange subsequent meetings as they wish.
-Students from Year 7 up can arrange to meet with the Head of Careers at any point through the year.
+Pupils in Years 11–13 have a one-to-one careers meeting arranged by the Head of Careers, in the Autumn Term.
+Pupils looking for additional support can arrange subsequent meetings as they wish.
+Pupils from Year 7 up can arrange to meet with the Head of Careers at any point through the year.
 Parents are most welcome to attend their daughter's careers meeting.

-Students leaving MSJ Sixth Form go on to pursue a diverse range of interests with Oxbridge and Russell Group Universities popular.
+Students leaving MSJ Sixth Form go on to pursue a diverse range of interests with Oxbridge and Russell Group Universities popular choices.

 Further Support for Students